Near Daggett in San Bernardino County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus, the Mojave Road (Old Government Road), and the Old Spanish National Trail marker series.

 Location.
-34° 50.677′ N, 116° 46.108′ W. Marker is near Daggett, California, in San Bernardino Touch for map.
+34° 50.677′ N, 116° 46.108′ W. Marker is near Daggett, California, in San Bernardino County.
+Marker is on National Trails Highway west of Minneola Road, on the right when traveling west.
 Marker is approximately 100 feet northwest of the intersection, south of the railroad tracks.
+Touch for map.
 Marker is at or near this postal address: 40898 National Trails Highway, Daggett CA 92327, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Newberry Springs (approx. 4.8 miles away); Daggett Garage (approx. 6.7 miles away); Daggett (approx. 6.8 miles away); Bagdad Cafe (approx. 7.3 miles away); Calico Lives Again (approx. 9 miles away); Town of Calico (approx. 9 miles away); Lucy Bell Lane (approx. 9.1 miles away); Calico’s School House (approx. 9.2 miles away).
 Touch for a list and map of all markers in Daggett.